 Yesterday, I was talking with a potential client about engaging my services.
-The prospect asked for a guarantee of results with regard to a smallish blocking list, and left the telephone call unhappy because I would not do that.
+The prospect asked for a guarantee of results regarding a smallish blocking list and left the call unhappy because I would not do that.

 The reason that I, and indeed ANY email delivery consultant, cannot guarantee results seems obvious to me.
-If I were running that list that your mail server is listed on, then I could guarantee something because I am responsible for it.
-But, I cannot promise you that someone else will act in accordance with my wishes.
+If I were running the list your mail server is on, I could guarantee something, because I am responsible for it.
+But I cannot promise you that someone else will act in accordance with my wishes.

-I know lots of the people involved in running some of the larger lists, and consider many of them to be my friends.
-But, when I am working with them on a professional item, we set that friendship aside and try to work together for a result that will satisfy the list’s delisting criteria.
+I know many of the people involved in running some of the larger lists, and consider many of them my friends.
+But when I am working with them on a professional matter, we set that friendship aside and try to work together to achieve a result that satisfies the list’s delisting criteria.

 When it comes to working with a blocking list or an ISP, I cannot lean on those friendships to get me anything more than these two things:

-That will get me the benefit of the doubt in a lot of instances, but it does nothing to get me a free pass to delisting.
-I can open dialog, I can talk to them, but no one can promise you something contingent upon someone else’s actions.
+That will get me the benefit of the doubt in many instances, but it does nothing to give me a free pass to delisting.
+I can open a dialog; I can talk to them, but no one can promise you something contingent upon someone else’s actions.

 About the Author